|

 clothing.

-Peter Rose & Co.
+PETER ROSE & Co.

 Demerary, 5th January 1811.

-Absented herself since the 1st instant, a small-boned Creole Negro
+ABSENTED herself since the 1st instant, a small-boned Creole Negro

-Girl named Nancy, well known about Town, has a slight scar on the right side of
+Girl named NANCY, well known about Town, has a slight scar on the right side of

 her neck, and had on when she absconded a red callico petticoat.
 She is

-suspected to be about the neighbourhood of Little Courabana or at Mahaica, where
+suspected to be about the neighbourhood of Little Courabana or at Mahaica,

 Cumingsburg, 5th January 1811.

-This is to give notice to all whom it may concern, that the
+THIS is to give notice to all whom it may concern, that the

 undersigned having come to a final arrangement of all their Copartnership